-- Best Western Carlton Plaza, 642 Johnson St. Toll-free phone: 1-(800) 663-7241, ask for Connie Stecyk and ask for the FIRSTMET rate of $75 for up to 3 persons sharing a studio suite (with kitchen) or guest room. book before Dec 15.
+- Best Western PLUS Carlton Plaza, 642 Johnson St. Toll-free phone: 1-(800) 663-7241, speak to Connie Stecyk or Cheryl Mason and request the First Met rate of $75 plus taxes for a studio suite (with up to 3 persons sharing and a kitchen) or a traditional guest room.
+Book before Dec.
+15.

 What is the weather like in late January?
 What should I bring or pack?